 Revenue recognition - BioTime complies with SEC Staff Accounting Bulletin guidance on revenue recognition.
 Royalty and license fee revenues consist of product royalty payments and fees under license agreements and are recognized when earned and reasonably estimable.
 BioTime recognizes revenue in the quarter in which the royalty reports are received, rather than the quarter in which the sales took place.
 When BioTime is entitled to receive upfront nonrefundable licensing or similar fees pursuant to agreements under which BioTime has no continuing performance obligations, the fees are recognized as revenues when collection is reasonably assured.
 When BioTime receives up-front nonrefundable licensing or similar fees pursuant to agreements under which BioTime does have continuing performance obligations, the fees are deferred and amortized ratably over the performance period.
 If the performance period cannot be reasonably estimated, BioTime amortizes nonrefundable fees over the life of the contract until such time that the performance period can be more reasonably estimated.
 Milestone payments, if any, related to scientific or technical achievements are recognized in income when the milestone is accomplished if (a) substantive effort was required to achieve the milestone, (b) the amount of the milestone payment appears reasonably commensurate with the effort expended, and (c) collection of the payment is reasonably assured.
-Grant income is recognized as revenue when earned.
+Grant income and the sale of research products are recognized as revenue when earned.
+Revenues from the sale of research products are primarily derived from the sale of hydrogels and stem cell products.